Farmers' suicides in India: History

 Historical records relating to frustration, revolts, and high mortality rates among farmers in India, particularly cash crop farmers, date back to the 19th century.
-However, suicides due to the same were rare.
 The high land taxes of the 1870s, payable in cash regardless of the effects of frequent famines on farm output or productivity, combined with colonial protection of usury, money lenders, and landowner rights, contributed to widespread penury and frustration among cotton and other farmers, ultimately leading to the Deccan Riots of 1875–1877.

-The colonial government enacted the Deccan Agriculturists’ Relief Act in 1879, to limit the interest rate charged by money lenders to Deccan cotton farmers, but applied it selectively to areas that served foreign cotton trading interests.
+The colonial government enacted the Deccan Agriculturists' Relief Act in 1879, to limit the interest rate charged by money lenders to Deccan cotton farmers, but applied it selectively to areas that served foreign cotton trading interests.
 Rural mortality rates, in predominantly agrarian areas of colonial India, were very high between 1850 and the 1940s.
 However, starvation related deaths far exceeded those by suicide, the latter being officially classified under "injuries".
 The death rate classified under "injuries", in 1897, was 79 per 100,000 people in Central Provinces of India and 37 per 100,000 people in Bombay Presidency.

 Ganapathi and Venkoba Rao analyzed suicides in parts of Tamil Nadu in 1966.
 They recommended that the distribution of agricultural organophosphorus compounds be restricted.
 Similarly, Nandi et al. in 1979 noted the role of freely available agricultural insecticides in suicides in rural West Bengal and suggested that their availability be regulated.
 Hegde studied rural suicides in villages of northern Karnataka over 1962 to 1970 and stated the suicide incidence rate to be 5.7 per 100,000 population.
 Reddy, in 1993, reviewed high rates of farmer suicides in Andhra Pradesh and its relationship to farming size and productivity.

-Reporting in popular press about farmers' suicides in India began in the mid-1990s, particularly by Palagummi Sainath.
+Reporting in the popular press about farmers' suicides in India began in the mid-1990s, particularly by Palagummi Sainath.
 In the 2000s, the issue gained international attention and a variety of Indian government initiatives.

-National Crime Records Bureau, an office of the Ministry of Home Affairs Government of India, has been collecting and publishing suicide statistics for India since the 1950s, as annual Accidental Deaths & Suicides in India report.
-It started separately collecting and publishing farmer's suicide statistics from 1995.
+The National Crime Records Bureau, an office of the Ministry of Home Affairs, Government of India, which has been collecting and publishing suicide statistics for India since the 1950s (as annual Accidental Deaths & Suicides in India report) has started separately collecting and publishing farmer's suicide statistics from 1995.

-12,000 farmers committed suicide in Maharastra between 2015 and 2018.

 States affected

+Maharashtra has been the state worst affected by suicides in farming sector with over 60,000 deaths between the period from 1995 to 2013.